Last updated on September 1, 2023

 Hiring a campervan and road tripping around New Zealand is one of the most classic traveller things to do.
 From gap year adventurers to retirees and digital nomads, it’s something that appeals across the board.
 Steve and I spent two months in New Zealand and around five weeks of that time was spent in a campervan.
-It’s one of the most beautiful trips we’ve ever taken, filled with breathtaking nature at every turn and the thrilling freedom of having a home on wheels.
-You can read a full-itinerary of our trip, including everything we did, where we attend and how much it all cost – this post is for the South Island, and this one for the North Island.
+It’s one of the most beautiful trips we’ve ever taken, filled with breathtaking nature at every turn and the thrilling freedom of having a home on wheels – we definitely fell in love with all the benefits of living in a van.

 But this post is all about campervans and how we chose ours.
 We tried three different types while we were out there – a Britz Hi-Top, a Britz Action Pod and a Spaceships Dream Sleeper Mini.
 All were different sizes and styles, so here’s a review of all three, plus some pointers on what to look out for when choosing a New Zealand campervan.